mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 a holographic sighting device, the sensor for which is located under the pistol’s barrel.
-How many users would seriously consider this a combat weapon is open to debate, but it has found favour in the competitive shooting community.
+How many users would seriously consider this a combat weapon is open to debate, but it has found favor in the competitive shooting community.

 Weapon: GS-40 (Army Model)